microsoft/aroworkshop/_entries/03-01 appoverview.md

 Shifty front-end container image: quay.io/aroworkshop/shifty-frontend <br> Shifty microservice container image: quay.io/aroworkshop/shifty-microservice

+*Note:* In order to simplify the deployment of the app (which you will do next) we have included all the objects needed in the above yamls as "all-in-one" yamls.
+In reality though, an enterprise would most likely want to have a different yaml file for each kubernetes object.

 Shifty is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can:
  - write messages to the log (stdout / stderr)
  - intentionally crash the application to view auto repair